Jocker271/scheduled-web-scraper/README.md

 Of course, the cron job only runs when the computer is on, so the setup on a server is recommended.

 ### Automatically (Linux)
-run the `setup.sh`.
+Run the `setup.sh`.
 You may have to make the file executable first with `chmod +x setup.sh`.

 ### Manually (Linux)
 Since Git can't index empty folders and I don't want to work with a .gitkeep file, you need to manually create a folder called "archive" in this project with `mkdir archiv`.